Going to university can be exciting. You are living in a new environment, learning new things, meeting new people, and making new friends.

 Costs

-The Bridge program allows students to take one-half credit of their 5.0 first-year credits before the term begins.
-As such, The Bridge program costs are included in the tuition fees students pay for the 2025-2026 academic year.
+The Bridge Program allows students to take one-half credit of their 5.0 first-year credits before the fall term begins.
+As a result, the bridge program is offered at no additional or advanced cost, as all costs are included in the tuition fees students pay for the 2025-2026 academic year.

-The specific cost breakdown will vary based on if students are International, or registered at Trent's Peterborough or Durham campus.
+The specific cost breakdown will vary based on if students are Ontario Residents, out-of-province, or international students.

 Student Accessibility Services (SAS)